List of baseball parks in San Antonio

-Location / notes: San Pedro Park, aka San Pedro Springs Park, is an old public park in the city.
+Location / notes: San Pedro Park, San Pedro Springs Park, is an old public park in the city.
 The ballpark was built in 1892 (replacing a racetrack) and existed until 1966, when it was converted to a softball center.
 The softball center is in the southeast corner of the public park, i.e. on the northwest corner of San Pedro Avenue (east) and West Myrtle Street (south).
 Other streets bounding the city park are North Flores Street (west) and West Ashby Place (north).
 San Antonio College is across San Pedro Avenue to the east.